 It’s designed to provide significant contouring and pressure point relief, particularly in the lumbar region or lower back.

 A gel-infused cooling layer may help hot sleepers be more comfortable.

-- This mattress is a little more expensive than some other brands, though Saatva offers a monthly payment plan option.
+- a little more expensive than some other brands, though Saatva offers a monthly payment plan option

 Shop for the Saatva Loom & Leaf Mattress at Saatva.

 The Helix Midnight was designed specifically to fit the needs of side sleepers and restless sleepers.